Jajce: World War II

-From 1929–1941, Jajce was part of the Vrbas Banovina of the Kingdom of Yugoslavia.
+From 1929 to 1941, Jajce was part of the Vrbas Banovina of the Kingdom of Yugoslavia.

 During the Second World War, Jajce gained importance as centre of a large swath of free territory, and on 29 November 1943 it hosted the second convention of the Anti-Fascist Council of National Liberation of Yugoslavia (AVNOJ).
 There, in the Sokol building built in 1934 by Momir Korunović, representatives from throughout Yugoslavia decided to establish a federal Yugoslavia, one that would have equality between its ethnic groups, and established that Bosnia and Herzegovina would be one of its constitutive republics.
 The post-war economy of Jajce in socialist times was based on industry and tourism.